Sam Isemonger

 Isemonger is the son of the rugby league footballer who played in the 1970s for the Cronulla-Sutherland Sharks; David Isemonger.

-Biography

-Childhood and early career
+Early life

 Isemonger grew up in the Sutherland Shire and began playing rugby league at an early age for his local club side Como Jannali Rugby League Football Club.
 He spent all of his early years playing C grade for Como Jannali after an unsuccessful stint playing basketball with the Sutherland Pirates.
 He was eventually signed by the Cronulla-Sutherland Sharks while still a teenager.

+Career

 1998

-After signing with his local National Rugby League side Isemonger eventually made his first grade debut on 10 July 1998 at the age of twenty against the Parramatta Eels.
+After signing with Cronulla, Isemonger eventually made his first grade debut on 10 July 1998 at the age of twenty against the Parramatta Eels.

 1999-2005

 Over the next several years, Isemonger was both in and out of the first grade team with the Sharks for a variety of reasons; originally having to compete with representative players such as Chris McKenna, Tawera Nikau, Les Davidson and Danny Lee meant a first team position was more often than not hard to come by.
 With several senior players moving on as the years passed Isemonger was able to get more game time but again hit a stumbling block with two knee reconstructions in 2001 and 2002.

 After eight seasons with Cronulla in which he made a total of seventy-four appearances, Isemonger was subsequently released from his contract by new coach Stuart Raper.